QBladeOcean/QBladeOceanDocs/docs/source/src/user/airfoil/airfoil_analysis.rst

 XFoil Batch Analysis
 ^^^^^^^^^^^^^^^^^^^^
-For any given blade design, the airfoil section of a blade will be exposed to a range of operating conditions.
-For this reason, it can be beneficial to carry out an airfoil analysis for a range of Reynolds numbers.
+For any given blade design, the different airfoil sections of a blade will be exposed to a range of operating conditions.
+For this reason, it can be beneficial to carry out an airfoil analysis for a range of Reynolds numbers for each of the airfoils that is used in the particular blade design.
 To streamline this process, QBlade features an XFoil batch option.
 The creation dialogue for this is shown in :numref:`fig-xfoil-batch`.

 .. _fig-xfoil-batch:
 .. figure:: create_xfoilbatch.png